triciasawyer/store-front/README.md

 ### Collaborators

-Ryan Gallaway in code review.
+- Ryan Gallaway in code review
+- Stephen heped me in lab 36 with fixing the categories button display

 ### UML